-AGGRESSION BETWEEN CATS IN A MULTI-CAT HOUSE
+AGGRESSION BETWEEN CATS IN A

 When a cat is frightened or startled, its reaction may be redirected to the nearest available individual or object.
 In a multi-cat household, this target may be another cat.